cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 {% endinittab %}

-{%note title=Note%}
-Ths *install-plugins* functionality only works if you are running from within a virtualenv.
-If this is not the case, installing plugins will require sudo permissions and can be done like so:

-{% inittab %}

-{% tabcontent OpenStack%}
-{% highlight sh %}
-cfy local create-requirements -o requirements.txt -p openstack-manager-blueprint.yaml sudo pip install -r requirements.txt
-{%endhighlight%}
-{% endtabcontent %}

-{% tabcontent SoftLayer%}
-{% highlight sh %}
-cfy local create-requirements -o requirements.txt -p softlayer.yaml sudo pip install -r requirements.txt
-{%endhighlight%}
-{% endtabcontent %}

-{% tabcontent AWS EC2%}
-{% highlight sh %}
-cfy local create-requirements -o requirements.txt -p aws-ec2-manager-blueprint.yaml sudo pip install -r requirements.txt
-{%endhighlight%}
-{% endtabcontent %}

-{% tabcontent vCloud%}
-{% highlight sh %}
-cfy local create-requirements -o requirements.txt -p vcloud.yaml sudo pip install -r requirements.txt
-{%endhighlight%}
-{% endtabcontent %}

-{% endinittab %}

-{%endnote%}

 This should take a few minutes to complete (depending on how responsive your Cloud environment is).
-After validating the configuration, `cfy` will create the management VM, related networks and security groups (the latter two will not be created if they already exist), download the relevant Cloudify packages and install all of the components.
+After validating the configuration, `cfy` will create the management VM, related networks and security groups, download the relevant Cloudify packages and install all of the components.
 At the end of this process you should see the following message:

 {% highlight bash %}